5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 KubeArmor can be used to apply security postures at the kernel-level (using LSMs like AppArmor, BPF-LSM).
 It can protect both the host and workloads running on it by enforcing either some predefined security policies or automatically generated least permissive security policies (using Discovery Engine).

-# KubeArmor on Sediment
+## KubeArmor on Sediment

-## System Requirement
+### System Requirement

-This guide assumes all the essential Sediment Docker Containers(firewall, verifier, app_server, prover) are running on Ubuntu 22.04.
+This guide assumes all the workloads will run on Ubuntu 22.04.
+Firstly we need to deploy Sediment Containers, we have a pre-built docker container image for SEDIMENT and a shell convenience script `start.sh` to configure and initiate the containers.
+Run each of the following commands in a separate terminal to initiate the containers.

+        $ ./start.sh -c firewall
+        $ ./start.sh -c verifier
+        $ ./start.sh -c app_server
+        $ ./start.sh -c prover

-Next we will run KubeArmor as a systemd process.
+Next we will run Sediment Containers & KubeArmor as a systemd process.

-## Installation KubeArmor, kArmor and Discovery Engine
+### Installation KubeArmor, kArmor and Discovery Engine

 * **KubeArmor Installation:**